shlokdesai41103/JUSTMOVE/README.md

 # JUSTMOVE
-1An app that supplies a widget that keeps you up to date with your commutes
+An app that supplies a widget that keeps you up to date with your commutes